kr4ster/merchant-sdk-dotnet/README.md

 ---------------
 *	Integrate the PayPal Merchant SDK with an ASP.NET Web Application

-*	Use NuGet to install the 'PayPal_Merchant_SDK' package
+*	Use NuGet to install the 'PayPalMerchantSDK' package

 *	The NuGet package installs the dependencies to the solution and automatically updates the project